You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Gnocchi are the most popular staples in the mountain regions of the Veneto and much of northern Italy.
 From Turin to Trieste, folks love their polenta!

 I guess I grew up on polenta.
 My family is from a little mountain town called Posina, in the heart of Veneto, Italy, and here polenta is even eaten for breakfast, served in a bowl of hot milk.
-It might sound a little weird, but it's hands-down better than cornflakes for breakfast.
+It might sound a little weird, but it's hands-down better than breakfast cereal for breakfast.
 Try it, and then tell me you don't agree!

 Okay, so what exactly is polenta?